 People are familiar with the fact that rubber products have a certain odour.
 It doesn’t matter if it’s a rubber tire, rubber bands, or the latex rubber that’s used in mattress manufacturing – there's bound to be a certain smell.

 While people are not bothered by the different types of rubber smells in certain products in general, the issue concerning it is certainly stronger when it comes to the mattress manufacturing industry.
+Nobody wants to have a smelly mattress.
+However, even the purest latex mattresses will have a certain odour and there's only so much that can be done without using synthetic additives.

 Natural and organic latex mattresses comprise mainly of the Hevea brasiliensis (rubber tree) milk, water, and naturally occurring fats.
 Since different latex mixes can look and smell the same it’s important to confirm 3rd party content certifications like the Global Organic Latex Standard (GOLS) that set stringent composition standards for latex rubber.